No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

 Natural Attractions and Wonders of Japan in Hokkaido

 - Shirogane Blue Pond

-Let us start from Hokkaido, the northernmost region and the largest prefecture in Japan.
-Whenever I hear the name of this place, the first thing that comes to my mind was towns covered with snow and days lots of freezing temperatures.
+Let us start with Hokkaido, the northernmost region and the largest prefecture in Japan.
+Whenever I hear the name of this place, the first thing that comes to my mind is towns covered with snow and days with lots of freezing temperatures.

 Though it is true, Hokkaido is most known for the fresh seafood available in shops in every corner of the city.
-Either way, Hokkaido boasts many beautiful sceneries, including the 5 wonders listed below:
+Either way, Hokkaido boasts much beautiful scenery, including the 5 wonders listed below:

 Jewelry Ice in Otsu Beach

 Jewelry ice is a phenomenon that happens during the cold winters in Hokkaido when the frozen Tokachi River breaks into chunks of crystallized ice because of temperature variations.
 These chunks of ice flow down into the Pacific Ocean, where tides break them and smoothen them.

 These pieces of ice look like glittering gemstones when they are hit by the light.
 They are transparent and contain no impurities.
 I found in my research that the slow freezing of the Tockachi river was the main reason they were so clear.